rickmed/sophi/README.md

 # sophi
-An fast and modular Javascript Testing Framework - WIP
+A fast and modular Javascript Testing Framework - WIP